ginkgo-project/ginkgo/examples/electrostatic-abb/readme.md

 ## Usage

+### Building and running
 After building, the executable `electrostatic-abb` should be generated in the build folder

-the working directory should include a config file, config file name set to `electro.config` can be changed in the code.
+the working directory should include a config file, config file name set to `electro.config` can be changed in the code - check config file format for further description of the config file.

-config file format:
+- config file format:

 ```
 <executor>